nwager/WebScraping-MiniProject/README.md

 The `5` specifies the amount of seconds between each scrape.
 This can be any number.

 The `2 minutes` specifies how long the program runs.
-You can type any number, and after it you have to write "seconds",       "minutes", or "hours" to specify the unit of time.
+You can type any number, and after it you have to write `seconds`,       `minutes`, or `hours` to specify the unit of time.

 The `'Portland'` specifies the US city.
 Type in any US city, but have quotes around it.